Invariant Graph Transformer for Out-of-Distribution Generalization: Experimental Details

 \subsection{Baselines}

-We provide detailed descriptions of baselines in our experiments as follows: \begin{itemize}[leftmargin=1em] \item ERM: is trained with the standard empirical risk minimizing. \item IRM~\cite{arjovsky2019invariant}: features a regularized objective that mandates the uniform optimality of a single classifier across various environments.
+We provide detailed descriptions of baselines as follows: \begin{itemize}[leftmargin=1em] \item ERM: is trained with the standard empirical risk minimizing. \item IRM~\cite{arjovsky2019invariant}: features a regularized objective that mandates the uniform optimality of a single classifier across various environments.
 This method exemplifies invariant learning by aiming to discover data representations or features where the optimal predictor remains consistent across all settings. \item VREx~\cite{krueger2021out}: adopts a variance risk extrapolation approach that promotes minimizing training risks while enhancing the consistency of these risks across different training conditions.
-This strategy has been demonstrated to uncover the causal mechanisms underlying target variables and offers resilience against distribution shifts. \item DIR~\cite{wudiscovering}: applies interventions to graph structures, generating interventional distributions that enhance the model's ability to generalize across different scenarios. \item GIL~\cite{li2022learning}: addresses graph-level OOD generalization by learning invariant relationships between predictive subgraphs and labels under distribution shifts.
+This strategy has been demonstrated to uncover the causal mechanisms underlying target variables and offers resilience against distribution shifts. \item DIR~\cite{wudiscovering}: applies interventions to graph structures, generating interventional distributions that enhance the model's ability to generalize across different scenarios. \item GREA~\cite{liu2022graph}: proposes an efficient graph rationalization framework that leverages environment-based augmentations to create virtual training examples.
+By performing all operations in a latent space, it avoids the computational overhead of explicit graph decoding and encoding while improving rationale identification accuracy. \item GIL~\cite{li2022learning}: addresses graph-level OOD generalization by learning invariant relationships between predictive subgraphs and labels under distribution shifts.
 Since environment labels are typically unavailable, GIL proposes a framework with three co-optimized modules. \item GSAT~\cite{miao2022interpretable}: focuses on constructing GNNs that are not only inherently interpretable but also more generalizable by imposing penalties on the excessive use of information from the input data. \item CIGA~\cite{chen2022learning}: establishes a framework that distinguishes between the causal and non-causal components of graph data, specifically identifying how these components contribute to invariant features essential for prediction tasks.
-The framework also offers a comprehensive theoretical discussion on graph-based OOD generalization. \item iMoLD~\cite{zhuang2023learning}: proposes a novel framework for learning invariant molecular representations against distribution shifts through a "first-encoding-then-separation" strategy. \item Graphormer~\cite{ying2021transformers}: introduces a novel approach by utilizing pairwise graph or 3D distances to craft relative positional encodings. \item GraphGPS~\cite{rampavsek2022recipe}: offers a versatile framework that integrates message-passing networks with attention mechanisms.
+The framework also offers a comprehensive theoretical discussion on graph-based OOD generalization. \item iMoLD~\cite{zhuang2023learning}: proposes a novel framework for learning invariant molecular representations against distribution shifts through a "first-encoding-then-separation" strategy. \item CAL+~\cite{sui2024enhancing}: introduces a causal learning framework that addresses OOD generalization in graph classification by mitigating the confounding effect of shortcut features.
+It leverages backdoor adjustment through a memory bank to combine causal features with diverse shortcuts, while using prototypes to ensure intra-class causal consistency. \item Graphormer~\cite{ying2021transformers}: introduces a novel approach by utilizing pairwise graph or 3D distances to craft relative positional encodings. \item GraphGPS~\cite{rampavsek2022recipe}: offers a versatile framework that integrates message-passing networks with attention mechanisms.
 It supports a variety of embeddings, both positional and structural, and accommodates sparse transformer models, enhancing flexibility and adaptability in graph neural networks. \item EXPHORMER~\cite{shirzad2023exphormer}: represents a breakthrough in sparse graph transformer architectures by introducing two innovative sparse network designs utilizing virtual nodes and expander graphs. \end{itemize}